 I am not a victim

 Perhaps the best way to end this article is for us to ask the question; ‘what can I do to make sure that I’m not a victim?’
 We are often educated in how to get help from an individual abuser but no one mentions that we may be the victims of institutionalised abuse.
 For that second problem, I think the best we can do is to avoid anything that drugs us, makes us unhealthy, makes us fearful, makes us feel unworthy, feel like a loser, feel guilty; anything that reduced our knowledge, our clarity of mind and our self-confidence.
 The source of such abuse is varied.
 The irrational and abusive tactic of collective guilt, nowadays for example, isn’t confined to Catholicism, or to single, abusive perpetrators.
 There are more subtle forms.
 For example, Caucasians, nowadays, are often made to feel collective guilt for eighteenth century slavery.
 This makes no sense for multiple reasons.
 Firstly, the slavery was carried out by people two-hundred years ago.
 Secondly, slavery in Africa was never a Caucasian-only activity.
 It was endemic in Africa before Europeans arrived and was still present, a century after the transatlantic slave trade ended.
-The only genuine source of collective guilt that I know of is climate-change.
-It does make sense for all adults, or at least 99.9% of us, to feel collective guilt at what we’ve done to the planet, because we have all contributed.
-The only people that can be exempt from this are those living in the woods, eating wild game, so Miriam and Peter Lancewood are off the hook.
+The only genuine source of collective guilt that does apply to our current generation of adults is climate-change, since we have all contributed to it.
+The only people that can be exempt from this guilt are those living in the woods, eating wild game.
+As a result, Miriam and Peter Lancewood are probably off the hook, along with the few, remaining indigenous hunter-gatherers in the world.

 If we return to the problem of abusive systems, if this article’s evidence is correct, they are institutionalised.
 If that’s the case, how do we escape them?
 It is a difficult challenge, especially since civilisation itself seems to be a form of abusive control.
 Fortunately, we can lessen this systematic, abusive influence.
 For example, we can avoid all religions that don’t require non-violence.
 We can avoid alcohol, the mainstream television news, all commercial newspapers, as many pharmaceutical drugs as possible, grains and fast-food, as all of those perpetrate the fear-drugged-abuse-control system.
 A life without such things might sound dull, weird and anti-social but freedom isn’t easy.
 To paraphrase Benjamin Franklin’s famous quote: